DistroKid is an online service that allows independent musicians to distribute their music a lot more easily digitally.

 However, what if they want to change their artist name?

-Even major musicians sometimes rebrand their name, and we’re all prone to changing our minds.
+Even major musicians sometimes rebrand their names, and we’re all prone to changing our minds, so let’s jump right into this, my friend. 🙂

 To answer the question simply, log on to your Distrokid account.
 That should take you to a page of all your music releases.